pwolfgang/UploadTranscriptData/README.md

-# Pennsylvania Policy Database Upload Bills Data Tool.
+# Pennsylvania Policy Database Upload House Hearing Transcript Data Tool.

-This is a stand-alone program to upload the data from the Pennsylvania Legislature Web Site bill history xml file to the PAPolicy_Copy database.
-It includes the analysis of the bill history to determine the final state of the bill in both the legislature houses and the governor.
+This is a stand-alone program to upload the data from the Pennsylvania Legislature Web Site House Hearing Transcript xml file to the PAPolicy_Copy database.

-It can also be used as a library for the PPDBApp so that the file upload for Bills Data is loaded into the database.
+It can also be used as a library for the PPDBApp so that the file upload for Transcrupt is loaded into the database.